Cold weather operations for paramotors

 photo by Had Robinson

-The secret of cold and very cold weather flying is make certain that the engine is HOT, especially if the dewpoint spread is low (high humidity).
-Freezing temperatures and high humidity = rime ice and carburetor icing.
+The secret of cold and very cold weather flying is to keep the engine the same temperature or hotter as when flying in warm weather, especially if the dewpoint spread is low (high humidity).
+Freezing temperatures and high humidity creates rime ice and carburetor icing.
 Pilots must do whatever it takes to keep their engines well into the hotter range.

 Prior to a flight in freezing weather, I installed the Southwest Airsports carburetor pre-heat system including covering up all of the ports on the engine cooling shroud.
 I used some masking tape to hold the choke about 1/3 closed and launched.
 The engine was very cold and had to have some choke until it warmed up.
 I am guessing that running it up before launch would also work.
 The engine went to 3/4 throttle easily.